andyzg/Khan-Project/README.md

 - It's slightly faster than Esprima

 Source: http://marijnhaverbeke.nl/blog/acorn.html
-I ran into compatibility problems with my current dev setup(I really wanted to learn how to use Browserify!): https://github.com/marijnh/acorn/issues/232 .
+I ran into compatibility problems with my current dev setup(I really wanted to learn Browserify!
+I also wanted a lightweight package manager): https://github.com/marijnh/acorn/issues/232 .
 I didn't want to waste time so I chose Esprima instead.

 Esprima was a solid alternative.
 This was because it was more mature, and there were a lot more resources(online demo especially) on their website.
 It's also heavily tested and is maintained by jQuery.
 I was also very happy with the simple documentation.